-Plus other ad hoc activities: country walks, quiz nights etc. See our Children and Families Facebook page for updates
+Plus other ad hoc activities: country walks, quiz nights etc. Information about these can be found here: https://stpetersedinburgh.org/students-young-adults

 Children and Music

-Older children (8-16) are welcome to join the St Peter’s Choir.
+All children of school age, from age 8 to 17/18, are welcome to join the St Peter’s Choir.
 Run by Rupert Forbes and Sheila Chisholm, junior choristers rehearse together on Thursday evenings during term time 6 – 7 pm.
-We cover sacred music from the Rennaissance to the present day.
+We cover sacred music from the Renaissance to the present day.

 Sheila also teaches the Royal School of Church Music Voice for Life syllabus.
 VfL helps singers develop with vocal exercises, posture, breathing and diction; listening skills, music theory and notation.